-Another great resource for “Hands-On” history is the **History Channel’s DVD and video offerings, and their online content such as “This Day in History“.
+Another great resource for “Hands-On” history is the History Channel’s DVDs, and their online content such as “This Day in History“.
 One of the Hands-On History series my kids like best is Modern Marvels.
 You can get study guides and look at study units in the History Channel’s classroom series which we used to cover American History thoroughly in an enjoyable way for my sons.

 Do you know anyone who needs this information?
 Please share using the social buttons below: